Cities with the Highest (and Lowest) Rates of Depression

 Furthermore, unchecked mental illness can directly affect physical health.
 Research has found that mental health diagnoses were linked to higher rates of infectious diseases, respiratory diseases, and weight gain.
 Among major U.S. metropolitan areas, there is a positive correlation between depression and obesity.

-The relationship between depression and obesity might be mutual and even reinforcing, since physical and mental health are so closely linked.
-Those with depression might have difficulty exercising and maintaining a well-balanced diet, increasing the risk of obesity.
 At the same time, obesity itself may cause or increase the severity of depression due to the associated medical ailments, movement difficulty, and social stigma.
 Similar to weight gain, the stress and discomfort caused by a physical disability are strongly associated with depression.

 In addition to physical health, financial circumstances and mental well being are also closely intertwined.
 In a review of 115 studies across 33 countries, medical researchers reported that almost 80 percent of studies looking at poverty and mental illness found positive correlations.
 In the U.S., rates of depression are closely correlated to average household incomes across metropolitan areas.